ashhw/TeamsAACQTools/README.md

 ## Module Installation
 1. Download the module from the GitHub repository.
 2. Copy the TeamsAACQTools folder into your PowerShell module repository on your local workstation.
-To find your local module repository, type `Get-Module -ListAvailable | Select-Object -ExpandProperty ModuleBase` in a PowerShell window.
+To find your local module repository, type `$env:PSModulePath` in a PowerShell window.
 3. Open PowerShell and run: `Import-Module TeamsAACQTools`.

 ## New Features/Fixes